 Audit mode for potentially unwanted applications

 An Audit option for potentially unwanted applications (PUA) was added in the Antimalware policy settings.
 Use PUA protection in audit mode to detect potentially unwanted applications without blocking them.
-PUA protection in audit mode is useful if your company is conducting an internal software security compliance check.
+PUA protection in audit mode is useful if your company conducts an internal software security compliance check.

 To use the Audit option for potentially unwanted applications: